Blog

 At DDN, we’ve helped a significant number of customers fix their AI data platform bottlenecks.
 Here’s a few statistics we’re proud of:

-• DDN customers see up to a 99% reduction in processing latency when transitioning from traditional NAS and NFS platforms to DDN’s unique parallel file system
+• DDN customers see up to a 99% reduction in processing latency when transitioning from traditional NAS and NFS platforms to DDN’s unique parallel file system, a leading solution among parallel processing unit companies.

 Nobody likes waste.
 Whether that’s wasted time, effort, money, or in this case, all three.
-Be kind to your GPUs, your engineers, data scientists, executives and stakeholders; don’t cut corners when you’re planning out your investments for the AI data platform.
-Choose DDN.
+Be kind to your GPUs, your engineers, data scientists, executives, and stakeholders; don’t cut corners when you’re planning out your investments for the AI data platform.
+Choose DDN for accelerated computing solutions.

 Last Updated